 In bright red color, this temple as many pyramidical roofs surrounding the central Shikhara that is like an elongated cylinder with a small dome on top.
 There are roman arch windows that are illuminated with colored glasses.

 When I visited the temple, the morning Arti was going on.
-The deity image was illuminated using big mirror to reflect the sunlight on her face.
+The deity image was illuminated using a big mirror to reflect the sunlight on her face.
 I have not seen this anywhere else.
 Since the temple is very long and the deity is good 100 meters or so away from the entrance, it was nice to see sunlight reaching the deity and making it visible to the devotees.
 This light put so much focus on the deity that your eyes would not look elsewhere.

 Mulpurush or the first man to bring the Goddess here and install here also has a small temple dedicated to him.
 At Shantadurga this task was done by Lomsharma of Kaushik gotra.